denten-books/plain-text/40-surface.md

 unit [...] and the tape produced by the punches associated with this unit, under manual control.
-Second, as suitable control tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of the four output punches, mounted on the right wing of the machine" (33-4).
+Second, as suitable control tape may be coded directing the calculator to compute the values of *f(x)* and record them by means of one of the four output punches, mounted on the right wing of the machine."

 [^ln2-hayles]: See also @hayles_print_2004.

 [^ln1-google]: "Google's mission is to organize the world's information and make it universally accessible and useful" (@google_about_2015).
-See also Johanna Drucker's discussion on "the totalizing drive of the digital" in [@drucker_digital_2001, 145].
+See also Johanna Drucker's discussion on "the totalizing drive of the digital" in
+@drucker_digital_2001, 145.

-[^ln1-murray]: The Australian Donald Murray improved on the Baudot system to minimize the amount of "designed to punch as few holes as possible," allotting fewer perforations to common English letters (@murray_setting_1905, 567).
+[^ln1-murray]: The Australian Donald Murray improved on the Baudot system to minimize the amount of "designed to punch as few holes as possible," allotting fewer perforations to common English letters.
+Consult @murray_setting_1905, 567.

-[^ln1-zero]: Twenty-eight measures to indicate the numerical "figure space" and 26 to indicate double quotes (which shared the encoding length with the letter "z").
+[^ln1-zero]: Twenty-eight measures to indicate the numerical "figure space" and 26 to indicate double quotes, which shared the encoding length with the letter "z".

 \newpage